iotaledger/wiki-legacy/README.md

 ### Making Requests

 All API calls need to be sent to `http://localhost:14265` (if you are using the standard port) via a POST HTTP request.
-The data which will be sent is a **stringified JSON object** which follows the same standard schema of:
+The data which will be sent is a **JSON object** which follows the same standard schema of:

     {‘command’:’YOURCOMMANDHERE’}

 Additional parameters are simply added as additional key-value pairs.
-If the command is successfully executed, your requested information is returned.
-It is important to note that all API responses are stringified, you therefore need to use JSON.parse or equivalent to turn it into a JSON object.
+If the command is successfully executed, your requested information is returned as either an object or a stringified object (use json.parse or equivalent to turn it into an object).

 ### CORS